Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/alex.md

 - I think the passive versus active voice is a good linguistic construction to analyze, but I think others might be necessary too.
 Maybe you could compile a list of words that people might use when blaming/shifting the blame and see how frequently they occur in asshole vs non-asshole posts.

 - I learned a lot more about SpaCy from checking out your code.

+### Camryn
+- **One thing I like:** As others have said, you have a really unique project idea.
+I also really appreciated your notes/comments throughout your notebooks.

+- **One potential avenue for improvement:** This is more of a picky thing, but maybe having a summary section at the end of each question, so the results of each are more obvious.
+Also, if you are having issues with the sentences, regex could potentially be used to clean up some of the sentences that are giving you trouble.

+- **One thing I learned:** I learned how to use displacy(from spacy), which is a cool feature with really interesting output!